Skip to main content

 [list[0], list[1], list[2], list[3]]

 cellList is reactive, like any other cell, and its value will likewise change whenever the value of list changes.
-So what's the point?
-Unlike list, cellList only reacts to changes in the length of the list, i.e. when the number of elements in the list change, and not the values of the elements themselves.
+However, cellList only reacts to changes in the length of the list, i.e. when the number of elements in the list change, and not the values of the elements themselves.

 You can test this out using ValueCell.watch: